 4. The Individual Slabs / Artistic Base

 You might be surprised to learn that here at Sheds Direct Ireland, we’re big fans of modern art.
 It’s enjoyable to look at in galleries.
 However, it’s not great to be influenced by it when you’re laying your base.
 The shed would not be level sitting on this Mondrian-inspired monstrosity.
 It would be potentially rocked or moved by high, wintery winds.
 Similarly, because it’s not solid the entire way through, the weight would be dispersed poorly and you could end up breaking a wooden floor by simply walking on it.

 Leave the abstraction to modern artists.
 Get yourself a solid, level base.

 5. The …Honestly, I don’t know at this stage

 In some respects, this is nice.
 Nice in the sense that it’s nice to know that after years of putting up sheds there’s still bases for steel sheds out there that have the capacity to charm and confuse you in equal measure.
 You can see in this picture that the customer has managed to get their hands on a perfectly sized iron base – not something easy to attain these days.
 These normally get placed on grass or soil and you build your shed up from there.
 It’s a pretty fancy solution.
 In this case, however, it’s just been bafflingly plonked into an old, empty pond.
 At an angle.

 Bases for steel sheds aren’t difficult to sort, but they are vital to the lifespan of your shed.
 Your base MUST be:

 - Larger than the base of the Shed

 - That’s literally all there is to it.

-If you need any more help on laying a base, why not check out our guide here.
-You can also read more on our blog for more insightful tips here.
+If you need any more help on laying a base, why not check out our helpful guides.
+You can also read our shed blog for more insightful tips.

 Or if you want to speak to us, call us at 01 864 4247 or message us on Facebook during business hours.